 Quick pasta dishes are one-dish dinners when you add abundant protein and vegetables.
 It’s nothing over-the-top fancy, but it packs a great punch.
 Plus, there’s only one dish to wash.

 Good home cooked meals are not hard to come by.
 It just takes a little advance planning and forethought.
 If you’re not already in the practice of meal planning, there’s no better time than the present to start.

 Meal planning can be as simple as jotting down five meals you could make this week based on the ingredients you have on hand.
 Slap the list on the fridge and consult it each morning to make sure you’re on the same page as your pantry.

-Not only does it include menus and recipes for 30 meals, but it also includes “leftover alerts” so you don’t let anything go to waste as well as a prep list to help you make meals easy to assemble all week long.
+Not only does each Month of Meal Plans include menus and recipes for 30 meals, but it also includes “leftover alerts” so you don’t let anything go to waste as well as a prep list to help you make meals easy to assemble all week long.